elementor/elementor/docs/data/base/v2/controller.md

     * Endpoint represented as _route_

 * Controller Simple advantages
-    * No requirement for `get_format` existence to support `class Processor` mechanism.
+    * No requirement for `get_format`.
-    * Know all of it children controllers and endpoints, gives you ability to get data from a whole hierarchy.
+    * Know all children controllers and endpoints, gives you ability to get data from a whole hierarchy.

-*  How to create children controller?
+*  How to create a child controller?
     * extend `get_parent_name()`

 * Demo example of `House`, available here: